MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/self-deploying/self-deploying-autopilot-profile.md

 ## Create and assign self-deploying Autopilot profile

-While the ESP controls what is shown during device and user setup and specifies how soon a user can use their device, the Autopilot profile specifies how the device is configured during Windows Setup, or during OOBE.
+The Autopilot profile specifies how the device is configured during Windows Setup and what is shown during the out of box experience (OOBE).

 > [!TIP]
 >